ArjunReddyD/TheInternetAutomation/README.md

 TheInternetAutomation
 =====================

-Test script for good selenium practices and integrating it with Jenkins.
+Test script for good selenium practices and integrating it with Jenkins